lonesomegeek/LSG.GenericCrud/docs/FeatureDataFillers.md

 - Add an injection specification

 ### Create a DateTimeDataFiller
-You need to create a class that will implements *IEntityDataFiller\<T>*.
+You need to create a class that will implements *IEntityDataFiller\<,>*.
 This interface is used by the DAL to detect data fillers.
 Type *T* can be:
 - An abstract class (generic)
 - A specific type
 - An interface